scampion/burgonet-gateway/README.md

 Burgonet Gateway is an enterprise LLM gateway that provides secure access and compliance controls for AI systems.​​​​​​​​​​​​​​​​

+The goal is to provide for employees, unit and project access to cloud based LLL providers or self-hosted models via that single entrypoint.

+Users can request new tokens

+Admin can :
+- configure providers (OpenAI, Claude, DeepSeek, Ollama, ...) in one place, quotas by tokens or balance per user, group or project.
+- monitor usage
+- audit logs input/outputs
+- create access list by rules

 It provides:

 - Token-based API authentication